-The Orbera® balloon uses one soft silicone balloon that is filled with saline to occupy space in the stomach to act as portion control so the individuals can not eat too much at one time and feel full faster and longer.
+One soft silicone balloon is used by the Orbera® Balloon to occupy space in the stomach, fill it with saline, and act as portion control.
+This helps individuals to prevent eating too much at one time and to feel full faster and longer.

-Patients are supervised and supported for a year as they learn new behavior patterns and lose weight.
-The balloon is removed after six months but the patients continue their supervised treatment for the full twelve months.
+The supervisors support and supervise patients for a year as they learn new behavior patterns and lose weight.
+They remove the balloon after six months, but the patients continue their supervised treatment for the full twelve months.
 During the latter six months, they continue to practice their new healthy eating habits and physical fitness programs to continue to lose weight and keep it off.
 The patient has the full support of their weight loss clinic and is never on their own while navigating this weight loss journey.